Root Canal

 Root canal treatment is recommended for teeth with advanced decay.
 In particular, we’re talking about decay that has reached the vulnerable inner pulp of the tooth, making extraction a very real possibility.

 You may have heard a horror story or seen friends shudder at the mere mention of a root canal.
 They’re really not so bad, and it’s a straightforward procedure.
-Our endodontist performs many each week at Edgewater Dental.
+Our endodontist performs many each week at Albany Dental Group.

 When we look at dental procedures in terms of what they can prevent, we typically see a much rosier picture.
 Getting the root canal you need can stop or prevent: